grafana/grafana/docs/sources/dashboards/share-dashboards-panels/_index.md

 The same permission is also required to view embedded links unless you have anonymous access permission enabled for your Grafana instance.

 {{< admonition type="note" >}}
-As of Grafana 8.0, anonymous access permission is not available in Grafana Cloud.
+Anonymous access permission is not available in Grafana Cloud.
 {{< /admonition >}}

 ## Share dashboards {#share-a-dashboard}